bactopia/bactopia.github.io/docs/usage-basic.md

 ##### Validating FOFN
 When a FOFN is given, the first thing Bactopia does is verify all FASTQ files are found.
 If everything checks out, each sample will then be processed, otherwise a list of samples with errors will be output to STDERR.

-If you would like to only validate your FOFN (and not run the full pipeline), you can use the `--check_fastqs` parameter.
+If you would like to only validate your FOFN (and not run the full pipeline), you can use the `--check_samples` parameter.

 ###### Without Errors
 ```